yodaxtah/TexturePatch/README.md

 ## Roadmap

 In its current state, three packs (Dash's, Jak 1 HD UI, JAK 1 ESGRAN) have been created and applied to Windows, and match exactly.
-With the exception of an assertion going off (as intended) for 12 images in the last pack -- images that have a width larger than the header.
+With the exception of an assertion going off (as intended) for 12 images in the last pack -- images that have a width larger than the header row.
 It also has a minimal CLI that allows recursively creating patches for all PNGs and recursively applying patches.

 Given that the concept has been implemented to most extent, there isn 't much left planned.
 Here are a few things.

-- Fix that assertion bug
+- [ ] Fix that assertion bug
-- Test whether issues arise when applying patches created on one platform (Windows) on images on another platform (Linux)
+- [ ] Test whether issues arise when applying patches created on one platform (Windows) on images on another platform (Linux)
-- Try out new packs (and fix new bugs probably)
+- [ ] Try out new packs (and fix new bugs probably)
-- Have the concept/tool get assessed/reviewed by others with any level of expertise (legal, image processing, image compression, decompiling, ...)
+- [ ] Have the concept/tool get assessed/reviewed by others with any level of expertise (legal, image processing, image compression, decompiling, ...)
-- Support directories for `diff`, `test`, `test-filter`
+- [ ] Support directories for `diff`, `test`, `test-filter`
+- [x] Support filters in `create`, `apply`
+- [ ] Check if paths exist
-- Try another library for writing images, since [Open CV appears to increase the size of the image](https://stackoverflow.com/questions/12216333/opencv-imread-imwrite-increases-the-size-of-png), even though the luminances are _exactly the same_.
+- [ ] Try another library for writing images, since [Open CV appears to increase the size of the image](https://stackoverflow.com/questions/12216333/opencv-imread-imwrite-increases-the-size-of-png), even though the luminances are _exactly the same_.
     ```python
     >>> import cv2
     >>> image = cv2.imread("./demo/logo.png", cv2.IMREAD_UNCHANGED) # 1.16 MB